dzlab/snippets/kubernetes/prometheus.md

 ...
 ```

-Create a service monitor object for your serivce `myapp-metrics-service.yaml ` (notice how we are using `release: prometheus` label)
+Create a service monitor object for your serivce `myapp-metrics-service.yaml ` (notice how we are using `release: prometheus` label), also this assumes our app has a port named `metrics` and that metrics can be grabed from path `/metrics`.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor